CyVerse-learning-materials/discovery_environment_guide/index.rst

       - Preparation/Notes
       - Link/Download
     * - CyVerse account
-      - You will need a CyVerse account to complete this exercise
+      - You will need a CyVerse account to complete this guides.
       - `Register <https://user.cyverse.org/>`_